 In 1918 he was commissioned by Augustus Worme of Obscurus Books to write a book about magical creatures.
 The first edition of Fantastic Beasts and Where to Find Them was published in 1927; the book is now in its 52nd edition.

 In 1926 he traveled to America to set free a Thunderbird he had rescued from illegal traffickers.
-There he met his future wife Porpentina Goldenstein, a MACUSA auror.
+There he met his future wife Porpentina Goldenstein, a MACUSA Auror.
 He also had to track some of the animals that escaped from his case.
-He helped out the wizarding community in North America and helped expose and capture Gellert Grindelwald, who was disguised as Auror Percival Graves.
+He helped to expose and capture Gellert Grindelwald, who was disguised as Auror Percival Graves.

 Mother: A woman who bred Hippogriffs.

 Spouse: Porpentina Scamander, née Goldstein.

-Children: Newt and Porpentina have at least one son.
+Children: Newt and Tina have at least one son.